-- Domestic guest speakers will need to complete the tax and bank account information found on the Vendor Information Form (VIF) and submit it via email directly to accountspayable@depaul.edu before completing the Honorarium Agreement. - International guests with a foreign bank will need to complete the bank portion of the wire transfer document found at the end of the page.
-They will also need to complete the W8BEN and honorarium documentation. - Guest speakers will need to complete the Honorarium Agreement or International Honorarium Agreement found at this link. - Send the Vendor Information Form (VIF) or wire transfer/W8BEN along with the Honorarium Agreement form directly to the individual to let them know this is required to receive payment from the University. - o Complete section 1 and 2 of the Honorarium form before sending it to the guest speaker. - Send completed forms to Brent Nunn at bnunn@depaul.edu.
+- Domestic guest speakers will need to complete the tax and bank account information found on the Vendor Information Form (VIF).
+They may submit it via email directly to accountspayable@depaul.edu before completing the Honorarium Agreement or send it to you with the Honorarium Agreement to forward to the First-Year Program. - International guests with a foreign bank will need to complete the bank portion of the wire transfer document found at the end of the page.
+They will also need to complete the W8BEN and honorarium documentation. - o Honorarium Agreement or International Honorarium Agreement found at this link. - Complete section 1 and 2 of the Honorarium form before sending it to the guest speaker. - Send the completed Honorarium Agreement and Vendor Information Form (unless they opted to send this directly to Accounts Payable) to Brent Nunn at bnunn@depaul.edu.
 Brent will obtain DePaul signatures and send the documentation to Accounts Payable.